Daniel Bard: 2013

-Chicago Cubs

 On September 4, 2013, Bard was claimed off waivers by the Chicago Cubs from the Red Sox.
-He became a free agent on December 2, 2013, after being non-tendered by the Cubs.
+He did not appear for the organization and became a free agent on December 2, after being non-tendered by the Cubs.

 Texas Rangers

 On January 31, 2014, Bard signed with the Texas Rangers.
-He inexplicably lost command of his pitches, walking nine and hitting seven batters while recording two outs in a stint for the Rangers' Single-A club.
-On June 19, 2014, Bard was released by the Rangers.
+He lost what little command of his pitches he had left, walking nine and hitting seven batters while recording two outs in a stint for the Single-A Hickory Crawdads.
+On June 19, Bard was released by the Rangers organization.

-Second stint with Cubs

-The Chicago Cubs signed Bard to a minor-league deal on January 18, 2015.
-He did not appear in any games during the 2015 season.
-Bard became a free agent after the 2015 season.
+The Chicago Cubs signed Bard to a minor league contract on January 18, 2015.
+He did not appear in any games during the campaign, and became a free agent after the 2015 season.

-Pittsburgh Pirates

-On January 11, 2016, Bard signed a minor league deal with the Pittsburgh Pirates.
-After failing to make a minor league appearance, Bard was released on May 14, 2016.

 St. Louis Cardinals

-On June 6, 2016, Bard signed a minor league deal with the St. Louis Cardinals.
-He made eight minor league appearances for the Palm Beach Cardinals during the 2016 season, allowing eight earned runs in three innings pitched.
-He then made 10 appearances for the Springfield Cardinals in 2017, allowing 10 earned runs in 8 2/3 innings.
-He was released on May 18, 2017.
+On January 11, 2016, Bard signed a minor league contract with the Pittsburgh Pirates.
+After failing to make a minor league appearance, Bard was released by Pittsburgh on May 14.
+On June 6, Bard signed a minor league contract with the St. Louis Cardinals.
+He made eight minor league appearances for the High-A Palm Beach Cardinals during the 2016 season, allowing eight earned runs in three innings pitched.

+Bard then made 10 appearances for the Double-A Springfield Cardinals in 2017, allowing 10 earned runs in 8 2/3 innings.
+He was released by the Cardinals organization on May 18, 2017.

 New York Mets

-On June 11, 2017, Bard signed a minor league deal with the New York Mets.
-He made a single appearance with the GCL Mets, allowing four earned runs in two-thirds of an inning.
+On June 11, 2017, Bard signed a minor league contract with the New York Mets.
+He made a single appearance with the rookie-level Gulf Coast League Mets, allowing four earned runs in two-thirds of an inning.

-Bard retired on October 3, 2017.
-He was hired by the Arizona Diamondbacks on February 1, 2018, to serve as a franchise player mentor.
+Bard retired from professional baseball on January 4, 2018.
+He was hired by the Arizona Diamondbacks on February 1, to serve as a franchise player mentor.

 Colorado Rockies

 In February 2020, Bard threw for scouts, and announced he was going to attempt a comeback.
 On February 22, 2020, Bard signed a minor league deal with the Colorado Rockies, and was subsequently assigned to their Triple-A team, the Albuquerque Isotopes.
-On July 17, 2020, it was announced that Bard would have his contract selected to the 40-man roster by the Rockies in advance of Opening Day.
+On July 17, it was announced that Bard would have his contract selected to the 40-man roster by the Rockies in advance of Opening Day.
 His contract was selected the following day.
-On July 25, 2020, Bard played in his first MLB game since 2013, pitching 1 1/3 scoreless innings in relief.
+On July 25, Bard played in his first MLB game since 2013, pitching 1 1/3 scoreless innings in relief.
 He was credited with the win, his first since May 29, 2012.
-On August 11, 2020, he was credited with the save, his first since 2011.
+On August 11, he was credited with the save, his first since 2011.
 Bard had his best pitching output since 2011, as he recorded 6 saves in 24 2/3 innings.
 He also struck out 27 with just 10 walks as he bettered his control.
 He was named the NL Comeback Player of the Year and received the Tony Conigliaro Award.
 Bard had an inconsistent 2021 season, as he posted a record of 7–8 with a 5.21 ERA in 67 games.
 He was 20-for-28 in save opportunities.